-The Egyptian city of Alexandria is not only famous for its spectacular location on the Mediterranean Sea but also for its historical value that made it carry the name of the man who built it to rule the world thousands of years ago.
-Only a 3-hour drive from the capital Cairo or a couple of hours flight from Europe is separating you from this unique city.
+The Egyptian city of Alexandria is not only famous for its spectacular location on the Mediterranean Sea but also for the historical value that made it carry the name of the man who built it to rule the world thousands of years ago.
+Check out these Facts About Egypt

 So that makes both the autumn and the spring the optimal time spots for visiting, you won’t only avoid the summer crowds but you’ll also enjoy the perfect mixture between the breezy summer and the cold winter.

 So what makes Alexandria unique?

 It offers amazing scenery, a wonderful breeze you could also enjoy a swim or a boat ride if the weather is good.

-It starts east from ‘El Montazah Palace’ once a summer getaway for the King which you should give a visit to get a taste of royalty and enjoy its spacious gardens.
+It starts east from ‘El Montazah Palace’ once a summer getaway for the King which you should definitely visit to get a taste of royalty and enjoy its spacious gardens.

 - Want to know more about Alexandria?
 Pick up a copy of The Rise and Fall of Alexandria, The Birthplace of the Modern World

 Intrigued about Alexandria and travel to Egypt?
 Get a copy of the Lonely Planet Egypt to plan your next travels.